Incode Onboarding

 All the data extracted by OCR from the documents provided by the user during the onboarding process.
 The resulting data depends on the provided document, for example, a two-sided ID card such as a driver's license, a residence ID, or a one-side passport.

-These documents and face images are uploaded and linked to the Onboarding Session.
+Document and face images ("selfies") are uploaded and linked to the Onboarding Session.
 There are three main types of images:

-• Images from the front and back sides (if applicable) of an ID document.
+- Images from the front and back (if applicable) of an ID document.

 An Onboarding session may have more than one image of the same type.

-These are the resulting values, the final validation status calculated for each verification module and for the Onboarding Session.
-The scoring system will determine whether the user's data is approved, rejected, or subject to manual review.
-Learn more about the scoring system.
+These are the resulting values and status calculated for each verification module and for the Onboarding Session.
+The scoring system determines whether the user's data is approved, rejected, or subject to manual review.

 Onboarding Session Lifecycle